Open Widget Area

 • About

 imageMagical Urbanism, a website about urbanization, design and social change, is maintained by Mike Ernst.
-I'm an urban planner and designer based in New York City.
-I graduated from the Masters of City Planning program at UC Berkeley.
+I'm an urban planner and designer based in San Francisco.
+I am a graduate of the Masters of City Planning program at UC Berkeley.

 • Contact